Gauge dependence of scalar-induced gravitational waves from isocurvature perturbations: Analytical results: Gauge-independent energy density of SIGWs in isocurvature perturbations

 \section{Gauge-independent energy density of SIGWs in isocurvature perturbations}

 In this section, we first compare the analytic results of the energy spectra computed in all nine gauges.
-We then isolate the physically relevant propagating, gauge-invariant modes from these spectra by projecting out the unphysical pure-gauge contributions, thereby demonstrating that the scalar-induced gravitational waves (SIGWs) are gauge invariant.
+We then isolate the physically relevant propagating, gauge-invariant modes from these spectra by projecting out the unphysical pure-gauge contributions, thereby demonstrating that the SIGWs are gauge invariant.

 At late times during radiation domination, the tensor modes propagate as a superposition of $\sin x$ and $\cos x$, with $x \equiv k \eta$.
 To isolate the physically relevant, propagating components, we adopt a minimal \emph{radiative projection}, retaining only the $\sin x$ and $\cos x$ terms in Eq.~\eqref{ICS} and discarding the non-radiative contributions whose phases depend on the slicing.
 These non-luminal terms either average to zero or are power-suppressed as $x \to \infty$.
 With this selection, the late-time evolution becomes universal across all gauges.